 Learn more about living kidney donation.

-Steroid avoidance — Patients who are low immunologic risk can be weaned off of steroids within a week after transplant.
+Steriod avoidance — Patients who are low immunologic risk can be weaned off of steroids within a week after their transplant.

 Hepatitis C transplants — Thanks to new medications for hepatitis C, we can transplant some kidneys from patients with the hepatitis c into patients without hepatitis C. We can then treat the kidney recipient for the disease after the transplant.
 This can decrease time on the waiting list with minimal risk.